Jean Bosco Habimana Organic

 WHY WE LOVE IT

-We have known Jean Bosco for many years, and love being able to buy his coffee as a separate lot!
-On our most recent visit, he was excited to hear how well-received his coffee had been in the Australian market, as it was “really motivating and inspiring to hear!”
+We have known Jean Bosco for many years, and love being able to buy his coffee as a separate lot.
+Whenever we’ve visited him at Mbilima, he has expressed his excitement when hearing well-received his coffee has been in the Australian market, recently telling us it was “really motivating and inspiring to hear!”
 We hope to be able to continue to buy his coffee in the years to come, because we love its juicy, lemon lime acidity, its honey sweetness and notes of apricot.